After a 2 year delay we finally got to go on our long-awaited Puglia family holiday in May 2022 and it was every bit as good as we hoped it would be.

 We flew into Bari Airport and hired a car for the week.
 As our accommodation had an electric car charger we used Discover Cars to search for the best deal among various suppliers and ended up finding an electric Renault Zoe which we loaned via Sicily by Car.
 We also hired a car seat for Miles which was in great condition.
 We had to fit it ourselves though and that took ages!

+We found Puglia super accessible.
+It’s relatively flat compared to other parts of Italy.
+It’s an easy region to drive around and during May we didn’t have any issues finding parking spaces.
 I also loved that you could see so many beautiful places within a short time frame.
-Many towns are just 15-20 minute’s drive from each other so we managed to see a lot while not feeling like we were always in the car.
+Many towns are just 15-20 minutes drive from each other so we managed to see a lot while not feeling like we were always in the car.

 If you’d like any more tips for travelling to Puglia please visit my Instagram @jayneytravels – I have a highlight of our trip saved there.